isberg1/Android_Lab3/README.md

 ## Bonus Feature

-i have added support for localization by making all strings displayed on screen in English(default) and Norwegian. in order to test this. you must first stop the app. then go to android settings and change language to/from English or Norwegian. then you must restart the app(changing language at runtime may at time cause weird things happen)
+i have added support for localization by making all strings displayed on screen in English(default) and Norwegian. in order to test this. you must first force stop the app. then go to android settings and change language to/from English or Norwegian. then you must restart the app(changing language at runtime may at time cause weird things happen)

-Made allot of comments in javaDoc format. to test this open the 'Tools' tab. and click 'Generate JaveDoc...'. select our output directory and click 'OK'. the JavaDoc HTML files can then be opened in a web browser.
+Made allot of comments in javaDoc format. to test this open the 'Tools' tab in Android Studio. and click 'Generate JaveDoc...'. select our output directory, move the slider under to 'private' (top position) and click 'OK'. the JavaDoc HTML files can then be opened in a web browser.